chc412/ChromaHillsCompatibility/Change List.md

 In the language files it is possible to change the color of text by appending § plus a color code to the name.
 For example chaning line 4117 to "itemGroup.buildingBlocks": "§fBuilding Blocks" makes Building Blocks title in the inventory white oppsed to the default grey.

-I have changee the invenotry text colors to white so they are legible agasint the wood-grain texture of Chroma Hills inventory. ("Operator Utlities" text was changed to Orange)
+I have changed the inventory text colors to white so they are legible against the wood-grain texture of Chroma Hills inventory. ("Operator Utlities" text was changed to Orange)

 ------